vincentbernat/pragmatic-debian-packages/README.md

 already have Go).
 The tarball is extracted in /usr/lib and a symbolic link is done from `/usr/local/go` to `/usr/lib/go`.
 Debian packages are not expected to install anything in `/usr/local`.

+### flask

+This is the popular Flask microframework as a Python module.
+This example rely on dh_python, an helper tool to help packaging Python modules.
+We just download and extract the tarball, override the package version and let this helper do its work.
+The resulting package is almost correct in respect to the Debian policy.